 Review before the officers and committee chairs,

-Enactment of a probationary period where membership rights may be suspended upon a vote of two-thirds of the officers and committee chairs present and voting, and
+Enactment of a probationary period where membership rights may be suspended upon an Executive Committee supermajority vote (ECSV) as defined in Article IV, Section 2, and

-Formal disassociation and expulsion from the Purdue IEEE Student Branch upon a vote of two-thirds of the officers and committee chairs present and voting.
+Formal disassociation and expulsion from the Purdue IEEE Student Branch upon an ECSV.

 Outside of the actions outlined above, any incident may be reported to the Office of Student Rights and Responsibilities or the Office of Professional Practice.